 Extensions expand dashboard functionality with the help of web applications created by third-party developers.
 If you're a developer and want to create your own extensions, see the Tableau Extensions API documentation(Link opens in a new window) on GitHub.

-Note: Tableau administrators can turn off dashboard extensions for Tableau Desktop(Link opens in a new window), Tableau Server(Link opens in a new window), and Tableau Online(Link opens in a new window).
+Note: Tableau administrators can turn off dashboard extensions for Tableau Desktop(Link opens in a new window), Tableau Server(Link opens in a new window), and Tableau Cloud(Link opens in a new window).

 In a Tableau workbook, open a dashboard sheet.